mrspence/yjs-editorjs-binding/README.md

 Pull requests and issues are highly encouraged and will be responded to rather quickly.

 Like any Open Source project; this doesn't pay the bills!
 Consideration of that is expected in all community comms.
 We're in this together. 🔥

+## FAQs

+### Where's dependabot?

+It's coming!
+With PNPM becoming a first-class recommendation in many ecosystems, the Dependabot team are looking to release a solution soon - https://github.com/dependabot/dependabot-core/issues/1736#issuecomment-1507582193